Best time to find cheap flights, 3% potential price drop

 Days before departure

 Which day is cheapest to fly to Don Mueang International?

 At the moment, Tuesday is the most economical day to take a flight to Don Mueang International.
 Saturday is likely to be the most costly.

 What time of day is cheapest to fly?

-At the moment, flights in the afternoon are likely to offer the best value for money for your Don Mueang International trip.
-A flight in the evening will more often than not be of higher cost.
+At the moment, flights in the evening are likely to offer the best value for money for your Don Mueang International trip.
+A flight at noon will more often than not be of higher cost.